profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 </code></pre>

 ## 40-Pin “Yellow” header sockets (primary)
-The `40-Pin “Yellow”` header sockets, are designed for the GOOUUU “ESP32-S3-CAM” board.<br/>
+The `40-Pin “Yellow”` header sockets, are designed for the **GOOUUU “ESP32-S3-CAM”** board.<br/>
-The “ESP32-S3-WROOM” (CAM Module), a clone of the “FREEVOVE ESP32-S3-WROOM”;&nbsp; both<br/> also work perfectly in the “Yellow” headers as all three of these DVP camera ready Dev<br/> boards have the same pinouts and same SoC main chip the “ESP32-S3-WROOM-1.
+The **“ESP32-S3-WROOM” (CAM Module)**, a clone of the **“FREEVOVE ESP32-S3-WROOM”**;&nbsp; both<br/> also work perfectly in the “Yellow” headers as all three of these *DVP camera ready* Dev boards<br/> have the same pinouts and same SoC main chip the **“ESP32-S3-WROOM-1”**.

-A fourth development board using the “ESP32-S3-WROOM-1” SoC, the “YD-ESP32-S3” also called the “ESP32-S3-WROOM-1 Dev”, --is a 44-pin board, but the top and bottom rows of pins are just an extra 3V3 pin and three extra ground pins. -This board also works in the “Yellow” header pin sockets... just let the extra row of top and bottom pins hang over/extend past the headers alowing a 44-pin board to plug into a set of 40-pin sockets.
-This development board does NOT have a DVP camera interface like our first three boards.
+A fourth development board using the **“ESP32-S3-WROOM-1”** SoC,&nbsp; the **“YD-ESP32-S3”** also called<br/>
+the **“ESP32-S3-WROOM-1 Dev”**, --is a 44-pin board, but the top and bottom rows of pins are just an extra<br/> 3V3 pin and three extra ground pins.&nbsp; -This board also works in the “Yellow” header pin sockets...<br/> just let the extra row of top and bottom pins hang over/extend past the headers alowing a 44-pin board to<br/> plug into a set of 40-pin sockets.&nbsp; This development board does NOT have a DVP camera interface like<br/> our first three boards.

 All 4 of these “ESP32-S3-WROOM-1” Dev boards are pinout backward compatible, -not counting the extra top/bottom